Hitachi Energy RTU500 Series

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to send specially crafted requests to achieve remote code execution on the device.
+Successful exploitation of this vulnerability could allow an attacker to cause a denial-of-service condition on the affected products.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS

-The following versions of Edimax products are affected:
+The following versions of Mitsubishi Electric CC-Link IE TSN, a network controller, are affected:

 3.3 BACKGROUND